QuanTrieuPCYT/SVT14126CVS_Hackintosh/README.md

 - Patch iGPU (change AAPL,ig-platform-id to 03006601 for 1366x768, 04006601 and add some parameters for 1600x900 or higher)
 - Change SMBIOS information

+Lemme tell you guys a story...
+I had an old laptop, which is badly smashed (Sony VAIO SVT14126CVS).
+I pulled the mainboard out, removed the screen and the keyboard.
+Now it's a real Desktop PC.
+Display output using HDMI.
+VGA is working (tested with my old 1280x1024 VGA display) but not under macOS.

 Specs:
 - CPU: Intel Core i5-3337U (Ivy Bridge Mobile)
 - RAM: 8GB DDR3